zmalone/chef-web-docs/source/install-and-manage-your-own-chef-server/linux/install-chef-server/install-chef-server-using-your-hardware/1/_index.md

 ## 1. Prepare a system to run Chef server

 First, bring up a system to run Chef server.
-Chef server runs on Red Hat Enterprise Linux, CentOS, Oracle Linux, and Ubuntu.
+Chef server runs on Red Hat Enterprise Linux/CentOS and Ubuntu.
 See the [supported platforms](https://docs.chef.io/install_server_pre.html#supported-platforms) to learn about which operating system versions Chef server supports.

 Then review the [hardware and software system requirements](https://docs.chef.io/install_server_pre.html#hardware-software).
 Each requirement, including the amount of memory you need and which ports you need to open, is important.
 Pay special attention to any requirements that are specific to CentOS, Red Hat Enterprise Linux, and Ubuntu.